gabrielecanepa/webpack-starter/README.md

 yarn dev
 ```

-To lint all your JavaScript and CSS/SCSS files:
+To lint all your JavaScript and CSS and SCSS files:

 ```bash
 yarn lint